 With performances of Tchaikovsky’s Eugene Onegin fast approaching, singers from the Yale Opera program are in their final stages of preparation.
-Sopranos Madeline Ehlinger ’20MM and Lauren McQuistin ’19MMA, who will be sharing the role of Tatiana, spoke with us about the rehearsal process and their reflections on the opera.
+Sopranos Madeline Ehlinger ’20MM and Lauren McQuistin ’19MMA (pictured above), who will be sharing the role of Tatiana, spoke with us about the rehearsal process and their reflections on the opera.

 What do you think makes Eugene Onegin such a quintessential opera?

 Ehlinger: I think a lot of the appeal of Eugene Onegin comes from its striking likeness to moments and people in our lives.
 Almost anyone watching this opera will see themselves or people they know reflected in these characters.
 This, coupled with the sweeping and unabashedly Russian phrases of Tchaikovsky's melodies, creates an opera that has the ability to move any listener.